whoisjustinngo/tp/docs/UserGuide.md

 Format: `select INDEX`

-* The index refers to the index number shown in the Contact list.
+* The index refers to the index number shown in the contact list.
 * The index must be a positive integer 1, 2, 3, … and a valid index in the contact list

 Example: